freeman91/cashflow/README.md

 - stock and crypto holding values are periodically updated
 - account values are periodically saved in the History ddb table
-- generate pending transactions for upcoming recurtring items
+- pending transactions are created for upcoming recurtring items

-The cronjob are defined in the docstring of each endpoint handler in `aws/services/api/controllers/cronjobs.py`
+The cronjob are defined in the docstring of each endpoint handler in `aws/services/api/controllers/cronjobs.py` Look into how to keep your machine awake so that these cronjobs will always run.